rice379/importance-gradient/README.md

 ImportanceGradient currently provides a PyTorch distributed prototype implementation.
 The runtime path reorganizes selected gradient tensors at the Python communication layer and then invokes `torch.distributed.all_reduce`.
 It does not require modifying NCCL internals.

 For large-scale experiments, prepare CUDA-compatible PyTorch, Hugging Face model/dataset access, and a multi-GPU distributed training environment.

-## Notice

-This repository does not include model weights, datasets, checkpoints, or large raw logs.
-Please download public models and datasets from their original sources and follow their licenses.